pradhapanr/DiscordBot/README.md

 The token variable is the discord token / API key.

-The mongoPath variable is the file path to where the mongo database is located. **(THIS WILL BE DEPRECATED AND WILL BE SWAPPING IT TO MONGO ATLAS (cloud database) ASAP)**
+The mongoPath variable is the file path to where the mongo database is located. **(THIS WILL BE DEPRECATED AND WILL BE SWAPPING IT TO MONGO ATLAS ASAP)**

 The riotKey variable is a Riot Games League of Legends API Key.
 Valorant support for this bot will be added in the future.